Tuesday, March 28, 2023

 I heard Steven Heller the designer once in a conversation with Milton Glaser.
 Heller repeated the common statement that "less is more."
 Glaser sat back in his chair.

 "I've heard that all my life," Glaser said.
 "And I don't believe it.
 If you go home tonight and you have a Persian carpet, or a Kelim, or something elaborate, sometimes more is more.
-Their complex.
+They're complex.
 They force you to look and make connections.
 Sometimes less is more.
 Sometimes more is more.
 Sometimes more is enough."

 I listened to a 36-minute interview the other day with Tony Brignull, the most-awarded English copywriter ever.
 He was talking about Collett Dickenson Pearce (CDP) perhaps the best English ad agency ever.